Skip to main content

 Key takeaways

-• By writing a business plan, aspiring entrepreneurs and small business owners create strategies to help their business grow and address challenges, boosting their chance of success.
+• Grow your business: By writing a business plan, business owners create strategies to help their business grow and address challenges, boosting their chance of success.

 India Callahan-Igbokidi’s dream of becoming a fashion designer involved a lifelong path from sketchpad doodles, to merchandising school, and, eventually, a small business.

 But like many entrepreneurs driven by a passion, her biggest challenge is getting funding to make that dream possible.
-That is when Raymond Haines, a HOPE Inside for Small Business financial coach in Los Angeles, helped Callahan-Igbokidi draft a business plan.
+That is when Raymond Haines, a HOPE Inside Small Business financial coach, helped Callahan-Igbokidi draft a business plan.

 “Fashion has been that thing that bridges the gap between my love for art and giving people the opportunity to wear whatever it is they want to stand for proudly,” she said.
 “If I can dress the next generation of changemakers, that is what I’m set out to do.”